 100 /var/lib/dpkg/status

 Snap provides a sandboxed installation that runs independently of your system libraries.
-Consequently, this method is convenient if you prefer automatic background updates and application isolation.
+This method is convenient if you prefer automatic background updates and application isolation.

 Verify Snap Availability

 By default, Ubuntu includes Snap on standard desktop installations.
-However, if you’re using a minimal installation, WSL, or a container environment, you may need to install the Snap daemon first:
+On minimal Ubuntu systems where the snap command is missing, install the Snap daemon first:

 sudo apt install snapd